(All Scriptures are NIV unless otherwise noted). )

 NISAN 8 -- JESUS TRAVELING FROM JERICHO TO BETHANY

-Even though it appears that Jesus was arriving in Jericho and leaving at the same time, when he healed Bartimaeus, please notice the words exchanged are the same in all 3 gospels.
-This can be easily explained by the fact that in Jesus' time there were actually two Jerichos, the ancient one from Old Testament times being about a mile north of the more modern city (8).
+Even though it appears that Jesus was both arriving in Jericho (according to Luke and John) and leaving (according to Matthew and Mark) when Jesus healed Bartimaeus, this can be easily explained by the fact that in Jesus' time there were actually two Jerichos, the ancient one from Old Testament times being about a mile north of the more modern city [8].

 NISAN 9 -- A SABBATH?